 Their first flights were in 2004, primarily to serve tourists.
 Then, after the devastating Cyclone Nargis in 2008, Air Bagan was recruited to provide humanitarian services to the hard-hit southern portion of the Burma.
 In spite of these efforts, the US government authorized sanctions on the airline, which contributed to their eventual downfall.
-They first stopped flying in 2015, though ultimately lost their operating license in 2018.
-Fortunately, if they ever want to reappear, they’ve still got the domain name.
+They first stopped flying in 2015, although ultimately lost their operating license in 2018.

 Sun Air Express: Lancaster, Pennsylvania (LNS) – Washington Dulles (IAD) – Hagerstown, Maryland (HGR), 2015